bharadx07/better-eval/README.md

 betterEval("`Sum is ${eval('1+1')}`", { eval }); // eval is null!
 ```

-> Remember: **never use better-eval blindly with user-code.** These checks are precautions for your own usage, but any user with maltious intent could find a way to get through them.
+> Remember: **never use better-eval blindly with user code.** These checks are precautions for your own usage, but any user with maltious intent could find a way to get through them.
 Thus, use this package with caution.

 ## Configuring the VM